- Dogo Onsen has a strong connection with the Japanese novelist Soseki Natsume.

-It has a strong connection with the Japanese novelist, Soseki Natsume.
+Dogo Onsen has a strong connection with the Japanese novelist Soseki Natsume.

 Soseki Natsume is one of the most famous novelists in Japan.
-This hot spring is also called Bocchan-yu, named after his famous novel, “Bocchan”, or “A Boy”.
+You may now him for his famous novel “I am a Cat”.
+This hot spring is also called “Botchan-yu”, named after his famous novel, “Botchan”.
 He praised this hot spring in his work, and often visited to bathe.
 So, if you’re a fan, this place is a must visit.
-The unique architecture has attracted many other artists, including Hayao Miyazaki, the director of the movie, “Spirited away”.
-This hot spring was modeled in the movie as a place for one of the characters.
-Ghibli fans should also visit!
+The unique architecture has attracted many other artists, including Studio Ghibli’s Hayao Miyazaki, the director of the movies “Princess Mononoke” and “Spirited away”.
+This hot spring was one of the inspirations for the hot springs in “Spirited Away”, so Ghibli fans should also visit!

 Enjoy the hot spring and take a break!